 Organize.
 Talk with the pastors and other believers from your language group and form a committee of people who can oversee the translation work.
 The Translation Committee finds and oversees the translators, to whom the rest of this list applies.
 Contact.
-Make contact with at least one person in the unfoldingWord network, notifying unfoldingWord that you intend read: Choosing What to Translate first draft?
+Make contact with at least one person in the unfoldingWord network, notifying unfoldingWord that you intend to begin translation.
+To obtain information about how to do that, see Finding Answers